 Various Oracle Net Services drivers (protocol-specific communications software)

 The user and Oracle Database sides of the program interface run Oracle software, as do the drivers.

-Drivers are pieces of software that transport data, usually across a network.
-They perform operations such as connect, disconnect, signal errors, and test for errors.
+A driver is a piece of software that transports data, usually across a network.
+Drivers perform operations such as connect, disconnect, signal errors, and test for errors.
 Drivers are specific to a communications protocol.

-There is always a default driver.
+A default driver always exists.
 You can install multiple drivers, such as the asynchronous or DECnet drivers, and select one as the default driver, but allow a user to use other drivers by specifying a driver when connecting.

 Different processes can use different drivers.
 A process can have concurrent connections to a single database or to multiple databases using different Oracle Net Services drivers.